u-blox/cellular/example/thingstream_secured/README.md

 The default values for the MCU pins connecting your cellular module to your choice of MCU are defined in the file `port/platform/<vendor>/<chipset>/cfg/cellular_cfg_hw_platform_specific.h`.
 You should check if these are correct for your chosen hardware and, if not, override the values of the #defines (where -1 means "not connected").

-To include the unit tests and examples in the build, add the #define `CELLULAR_CFG_UBLOX_TEST`.
+To include the unit tests and examples in the build, define `CELLULAR_CFG_UBLOX_TEST`.
 To run ONLY this example (otherwise all of the unit test and all of the examples will be run) set the #define `CELLULAR_CFG_TEST_FILTER` to the value `exampleThingstreamSecured` (noting that NO quotation marks should be added around the value part).

 ## Specific To This Example
 The following values must be set correctly by opening and editing the values in `main.c`.